Cultural depictions of amphibians: Frog

 To the ancients in Egypt, Greece and Rome, the frog was a symbol of fertility, and in Egypt actually the object of worship.

 A plague of frogs is seen as a punishment in the Old Testament of the Bible.

 Two fables attributed to Aesop, The Frogs Who Desired a King and The Frog and the Ox feature frog characters.

 The Frogs is a comic play by Aristophanes.
 The chorus of frogs sings the famous croaking onomatopoeic refrain: Brekekekèx-koàx-koáx (Greek: Βρεκεκεκὲξ κοὰξ κοάξ).
 This greatly annoys Dionysus, who engages in a mocking debate with the frogs.

 In "The Frog Prince", a spoilt princess reluctantly befriends the Frog Prince, who is magically transformed into a handsome prince when (in the Brothers Grimm version) she throws the frog against a wall.
 However, in modern versions, she effects the transformation by kissing it instead.

 Toad

 Toads are often not distinguishable from frogs in popular culture, but Kenneth Grahame's Mr Toad in his 1908 novel The Wind in the Willows is a likeable and popular if selfish and narcissistic comic character.
 Mr Toad reappears as the lead character in A. A. Milne's 1929 play Toad of Toad Hall, based on the book.

 In Chinese culture, the Money Toad (or Frog) Jin Chan appears as a Feng Shui charm for prosperity.

 Newt

 Newts are traditionally associated with witchcraft.
 In William Shakespeare's play Macbeth, the witches use "eye of newt" as the first ingredient added to their cauldron.

 Newts rarely appear in literature, but Roald Dahl included one crucial to the story as a practical joke on the malevolent Miss Trunchbull, in his novel Matilda.

+The Harry Potter character Newt Scamander got his Name from the magical associations to newts.